smarter-sh/smarter/doc/CONTRIBUTING.md

 source venv/bin/activate
 ```

+### Unit Tests

+We're using `unittest` combined with `django.test` in this project.
+There's a shortcut for running all tests: `make django-test`.
+You should create relevant unit tests for your new features, sufficient to achieve a [Coverage](https://coverage.readthedocs.io/) analysis of at least 75%.

+### Coverage

+Coverage.py is a tool for measuring code coverage of Python programs.
+It monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.

+Coverage measurement is typically used to gauge the effectiveness of tests.
+It can show which parts of your code are being exercised by tests, and which are not.

+Note the following shortcut for running a Coverage report: `make coverage`.

+**Our goal for this project is to maintain an overall Coverage score of at least 80%.**

 ## ReactJS Setup

 Please refer to this detailed [ReactJS setup guide](./client/README.md) for how to use vite.js to initialize the ReactJS development environment.